 Stochastic Exclusion Test Requirement Overview

-The company may elect to exclude one or more groups of contracts from the stochastic reserve calculation if the stochastic exclusion test (SET) is satisfied for that group of contracts.
+The company may elect to exclude one or more groups of contracts from the SR calculation if the stochastic exclusion test (SET) is satisfied for each of the group of contracts.
 The company has the option to calculate or not calculate the SET.

 If the company does not elect to calculate the SET for one or more groups of contracts, or the company calculates the SET and fails the test for such groups of contracts, the reserve methodology described in Section 4 shall be used for calculating the aggregate reserve for those groups of contracts.

-If the company elects to calculate the SET for one or more groups of contracts, and passes the test for such groups of contracts, then the company shall choose whether or not to use the reserve methodology described in Section 4 for those groups of contracts.
-If the reserve methodology described in Section 4 is not used for one or more groups of contracts, then the company shall use the reserve methodology pursuant to applicable requirements in VM-A and VM-C to calculate the aggregate reserve for those groups of contracts.
+If the company elects to calculate the SET for one or more groups of contracts, and passes the test for such groups of contracts, then for each group of contracts that passes the SET, the company shall choose whether or not to use the reserve methodology described in Section 4 for that group of contracts.
+If the reserve methodology described in Section 4 is not used for one or more groups of contracts, then the company shall use the reserve methodology pursuant to applicable requirements in VM-A and VM-C for those groups of contracts.

-A company may not exclude a group of contracts from the stochastic reserve requirements if there are one or more future hedging programs associated with the contracts, with the exception of hedging programs solely supporting index credits as described in Section 9.A.1.
+A company may not exclude a group of contracts from the SR requirements if there are one or more future hedging programs supporting the contracts, with the exception of hedging programs solely supporting index credits as described in Section 9.A.1.

+A company may elect to automatically exclude one or more groups of policies from the stochastic reserve calculation without passing the stochastic exclusion test (SET) if all of the following are met for all contracts in the group or groups:

+i.
+All of the contracts are either:

+Single Premium Immediate Annuities,

+Term Certain Payout Annuities, or

+Structured Settlement Contracts;

+None of the contracts are pension risk transfer annuities (PRT) or are covered under a longevity reinsurance agreement;

+Future payout benefits are either level or stay within 5% of the initial payout benefit amount over time;

+There is either no or an immaterial level of policyholder options permitted within the contracts; and

+The average [Macauley duration] of the liabilities of the contracts as measured from the issue date (or premium determination date) is less than [X].

-Types of Stochastic Exclusion Tests
+Requirement to Pass the Stochastic Exclusion Tests

 Groups of contracts pass the SET if one of the following is met:

-Stochastic Exclusion Ratio Test (SERT)—Annually the company demonstrates that the groups of contracts pass the SERT defined in Section 7.C.
+Stochastic Exclusion Ratio Test (SERT)—Annually within 12 months before the valuation datewithin 12 months before the valuation date the company demonstrates that the groups of contracts pass the SERT defined in Section 7.C.

 Stochastic Exclusion Demonstration Test—In the first year and at least once every three calendar years thereafter, the company provides a demonstration in the PBR Actuarial Report as specified in Section 7.D.

-SET Certification Method—For groups of contracts that do not have guaranteed living benefits, future hedging programs, or pension risk transfer business in the first year and at least every third calendar year thereafter, the company provides a certification by a qualified actuary that the group of contracts is not subject to material aggregate risk levels across interest rate risk,longevity risk, or asset return volatility risk (i.e., the risk on non-fixed-income investments having substantial volatility of returns, such as common stocks and real estate investments).
-The company shall provide the certification and documentation supporting the certification to the commissioner upon request.
+SET Certification Method—For groups of contracts that do not have guaranteed living benefits, future hedging programs, or pension risk transfer business, in the first year and at least every third calendar year thereafter, the company provides a certification by a qualified actuary that the group of contracts is not subject to material across interest rate risk, mortality and/or longevity risk, or asset return volatility risk (i.e., the risk on non-fixed-income investments having substantial volatility of returns, such as common stocks and real estate investments).